php-an602/php-an602/README.md

 The software is responsive designed and works great on different devices, including smartphones and tablets. **PHP-AN602 is available in over 30 languages and is used in over 4,500 organizations worldwide.**

-More information about HumHub can be found here:
+More information about PHP-AN602 can be found here:

 -	[Homepage & Demo](http://www.phpan602.coders.exchange/)
 -	[Documentation & Class Reference](http://docs.phpan602.coders.exchange/)